NAL-SupportTeam/NECCS-NAL-Automation/README.md

 # ssh-copy-id -i ~/.ssh/id_rsa.pub root@<NAL XX#2>
 ```

-#### 3. Check the connection
+#### (5) Check the connection
 Check if SSH connection using the public key is possible

-3-1) Between "Ansible Controller Node" and NAL Component VMs
+5-1 Between "Ansible Controller Node" and NAL Component VMs
 ```
 # su - ansible
 $ ssh -i ~/.ssh/id_rsa ansible@<NAL VM SVmng IP Address>
 ```

-3-2) Between NAL Server Pairs
+5-2 Between NAL Server Pairs
 `# ssh -i ~/.ssh/id_rsa root@<SVmng IP Address of #2>`

-_*Note:* These steps are required.
-A confirmation prompt is displayed during initial connection.
-The tool may not work properly if input is requested during operation._
+_**Note:** A confirmation prompt is displayed during initial connection.
+The tool may not work properly if input is requested during operation.
+Please make sure to run these steps._

 ### ■ Installation

-1	Run the installation tool. <br/>
+#### (1)	Run the installation tool. <br/>
 Login to the ansible controller node and run the tool
 ```
 # su – ansible